• Share this on:

 Most mangoes are sold through supermarkets, which become increasingly involved in sourcing.
 This is relatively easy when mangoes are sourced from Spain.
 For example, German supermarket Rewe established Eurogroup in Spain to oversee production and sourcing.

-However, overseas mango imports during the rest of the season is often complicated.
+However, overseas mango imports during the rest of the season are often complicated.
 Fluctuations in price, volumes and quality continue to provide opportunities for independent traders.
 Supply contracts for mango are often combined with purchases on the spot market.

 Wholesalers (spot market)